nomemory/java-bean-validation-extension/README.md

 *JVBE* (aka Java Bean Validation Extension) is a small utils library that extends the [Java Bean Validation Specification](http://beanvalidation.org) with additional @Annotations.
 This is not a JSR-380 implementation, and should be used togheter with one (eg.: [hibernate-validator](http://hibernate.org/validator/)).

 Check out the `build.gradle` to better understand the requirements.
+Integrating the repo with Maven Central and JCenter is still an work in progress.

 ## Addiotnal supported annotations